2017 Update for Dual Language Education

 often implement a “two-teacher” model, where each teacher specializes in one language.

-No matter the approach, all dual language programs strive to create authentic language learning
+No matter the approach, all dual language programs strive to create

 environments, where students must use the immersion language during the school day.
 Young